 Surgical masks are not required.
 Homemade or cloth masks must be multi-layered.
 Masks must cover both the mouth and nose.
 Face shields worn without other face coverings are not considered adequate protection against COVID-19 and should not be used except in combination with an acceptable mask.

 The CDC website provides guidance related to mask types:

 During any indoor lunch periods, grade school students will be provided with a folding desk shield.

-COVID-19 vaccinations are now approved for individuals 12 years of age and older.
 While we are not requiring COVID-19 vaccinations for students, we strongly encourage all who are eligible to seek a vaccine appointment.
 Vaccination among those who are eligible is one way we can work to stop transmission of COVID-19 among our population of students who are not yet age-eligible.
 Learn about CT COVID-19 Vaccination Eligibility.

 Classes will not be provided over Zoom during the 2021-22 school year.
 Students needing to quarantine or remain home for a prolonged period while sick will be provided with work by their class teacher as appropriate for their age and the duration of their absence.

 If you have any travel plans, please make sure you are aware of any quarantine guidance and/or requirements.

 We will assess the current conditions and make decisions regarding in-person celebrations and performances as we proceed through the calendar.
 To begin the school year, any on-campus event to which parents may be invited will take place outdoors.
 Some festivals and special events may be celebrated during the school day among students only.
 We hope to resume field trips during the 2021-22 school year.